 Be sure to print out the final school summary once all of your students are registered.
 You’ll need to bring your list of registered students to the event in July.

-Distribute copies of these Guidelines to anyone who will assist with registration and transportation to/from the event:
+Distribute copies of the following guidelines to anyone who will assist with registration and transportation to/from the event:

 - Children must be between 5 and 12 years old.

-- You will be required to sign an acknowledgement on the registration form stating you have read and understand these requirements and that each child attending meets the criteria.
+- You will be required to confirm on the registration form stating you have read and understand these requirements and that each child attending meets the criteria.

-* Note: In order to Back to School Clothing Drive to receive our funding, it is imperative that only students that who are NSLP (school lunch) qualified or below the 150% Federal Poverty Level participate in this event.
+* Note: In order for Back to School Clothing Drive to receive its funding, it is imperative that only students who are NSLP (school lunch) qualified or below the 150% Federal Poverty Level participate in this event.
 Therefore it is incumbent on you to carefully select children that meet this requirement.

-- Register the children with the greatest need and reliable to participate.
+- Register the children with the greatest need and most likely to participate.

-- Arrange bus transportation to get each registered child to Distribution.
+- Arrange bus transportation through your school or district to get your students to Distribution.

 - Send reminders to each family – or make phone calls or home visits – ensure all registered children come to the event.

-- In order to have the right merchandise on hand at the event, please understand that we will order and distribute the sizes the parent / you request.
-Unless extreme, obvious error, we cannot give out different sizes at the event because that size likely belongs to another child.
-You are asked to exchange sizes within your school clothing closet.
+- All children are measured for sizing at the event and distributed clothing accordingly.
+If changes are required later, you are asked to exchange sizes within your school clothing closet.
+If your school does not have one, please contact BTSCD to discuss creating one.
 You may notify us in advance if any of your participating students have special size requirements or religious practices that dictate a particular form of dress.

 - Nonprofit and/or social service partners who receive clothes must have children with them.
 Case workers or counselors may not shop for children.